nihalxofficial/HomeCrew-Home-Services-Platform/README.md

 ## 🎯 Project Overview

 ### Objective
-To design and build a complete home-services marketplace — from category browsing and AI-assisted service discovery, through comparing and booking a pro, to post-service payment — while practicing production-level concerns like authentication, role-based access, and a clean separation between a Next.js client and a dedicated backend server.
+To design and build a complete home-services marketplace — from category browsing and AI-assisted service discovery, through comparing and booking a pro, to post-service payment — while practicing production-level concerns like authentication, role-based access, multi-provider AI integration, and a clean separation between a Next.js client and a dedicated backend server.

 ### Target Audience
 - **Customers** looking to find, compare, and book vetted professionals for home services.